 What is a communications agency, and do you need one for your business?
 The best way to know the answers to these questions is to understand how communications agencies work and what they can do for businesses.

-For any communication strategy to be successful, there needs to be a well-organised system and fluid synergy among various departments of the company.
-This article hopes to provide you with a better understanding of how communication companies work to help your organisation.
+For any communication strategy to be successful, there needs to be a well-organized system and fluid synergy among various departments of the company.
+This article hopes to provide you with a better understanding of how communication companies work to help your organization.

 What are the Functions of a Communication Consulting Agency?

-Before we discuss the structure of a communication or PR agency, let’s first analyse the various functions that they must provide the clients.
+Before we discuss the structure of a communication or PR agency, let’s first analyze the various functions that they must provide the clients.
 Basically, there are four functions that these PR firms serve.

 - Creative Function – By this, the agency produces the writing as well as the creation of the message.
 The project’s graphic design is also included in what the agency does.

-- Research Function – For this responsibility, PR companies research the target audiences’ behaviours.
+- Research Function – For this responsibility, PR companies research the target audiences’ behaviors.
 They do this so that they can carry out a marketing campaign that is well-adapted to the target market.